The work I do

-I am a freelance conflict management and collaboration consultant, specializing in virtual facilitation.
-My home base is Victoria, on Canada’s west coast.
+I am a freelance conflict management and collaboration specialist, based in Victoria, on Canada’s west coast.

 As a volunteer, I support various local nonprofit organizations, as a facilitator and business mentor, and serve as an adviser with an international NGO.

 On this site, you’ll find my blog.
 It’s mostly focused collaborative practices, conflict management, and thriving in a digital world.
-It’s also a place I talk about community, and other topics that grab my attention.
+It’s also a place where I freely share what makes my neighbourhood a vibrant one, communities I participate in, and other topics that grab my attention.

 Why I do it

 I’ve worked continuously, since 2001, as a professional, certified mediator, mediating disputes in-person and online.
 I am a member of the BC Mediator Roster, and a mediator and mentor in the British Columbia Court Mediation Program.
-My settlement rate is 75%.
+I also maintain a private mediation practice.

 I’ve served as a consultant and mediator on numerous BC Government distance mediation initiatives.
 Previously, I worked 3 years as an online mediator of eBay disputes.